wrapperband/FTCBlockTimeAnalysis/2017-05-21 FTCTransactionAnalysis/README.md

-@wrapper **Feathercoin - Feathercoin - Analysis of Block Time, Difficulty and Transactions quantity and values 48 Hours … 19th to 21/5/2017**
+**Feathercoin - Feathercoin - Analysis of Block Time, Difficulty and Transactions quantity and values.**

+**Overview aand Conclusions**

+This analysis is a routine check of blockchain timings and activity.
+Over  48 Hours … from 19th to 21/5/2017

+The average block time over 48hrs is good at 1:02

+The charts are showing a positive increase in transactions / transaction values / amounts and baseline mining over the previous analysis.
+The percentage of blocks with transactions has increase  to 50% of block.
+The transfer to fee rate is also higher at 371%

+@wrapper

 The analysis is ongoing but the preliminary data analysis is on Github : https://github.com/wrapperband/FTCBlockTimeAnalysis/tree/master/2017-05-21%20FTCTransactionAnalysis

+*Feathercoin Block Analysis**

+FTC is routinely analysed if there are any concerns.
+These analysis are stored on Github to use as templates or review historical analysis.

+Values of the parameters analysed can be extracted from FTC debug file.
+The ABE software used to produce sites such as http://explorer.feathercoin.com/chain/Feathercoin?hi=1721682&count=1000 does some of this work for you, so for sporadic analysis of a few days it is convenient to scrape the data from there.
+Normally the web site displays up to 100 blocks but this can be expanded manually.

+The data is accumulated in a text document, then pasted into the spreadsheet template from the last analysis.
+Charts and calculations data ranges are corrected as required.

 **Overview of the 50 Hour period up to 21/5/2017**